Vector35/binaryninja-api/docs/dev/batch.md

 Other alternative solutions include setting the environment variable before running your script, or manually moving your settings file from your [user folder](../getting-started.md#user-folder) before running your automation.

-## Other Languages

-TODO

-First, make sure to run the [install_api.py](https://github.com/Vector35/binaryninja-api/tree/dev/scripts) script.
-Note that the script is shipped with Binary Ninja already, just look in your [binary path](../getting-started.md#binary-path) inside of the `scripts` subfolder.
-Run it like: